 We believe Jesus’ teachings have intrinsic value and they inform our work of nonviolently confronting, liberating, and transforming our world into a safe, more just, more compassionate home for us all.

 At the heart of Jesus’s sayings is a vision of a world where people take care of people.
-Rightly understood, these sayings point us toward learning to practice love, which includes self-affirming nonviolent resistance for the oppressed, restorative and transformative justice, resource sharing, mutual aid, and a commitment to a world where people take responsibility for taking care of people.
+Rightly understood, these sayings point us toward learning to practice love, which includes self-affirming nonviolent resistance for the oppressed, restorative, transformative and distributive justice, resource sharing, mutual aid, and a commitment to a world where people take responsibility for taking care of people.
 These teachings model a non-kyriarchal, non-homogenous shared table where we value the voices, stories, and experiences of all.
-Because of the teachings of Jesus, we believe the exercise of force is contrary to love.
-Love cannot be commanded, and it cannot be won by force or authority.
-As one writer said, only by love can love be awakened.

 We affirm the reality that we belong to each other and we are each other’s fate.
 The fruit of inequity is not security for the future for some, but greater vulnerability and risk for us all.
 We affirm prioritizing people’s mutual well being.
 We affirm a preferential option for the oppressed, marginalized and vulnerable.
 We affirm the truth in that Jewish proverb, “Before every person their walks an angel announcing behold the image of God.”
 We affirm a continuing commitment to listening to God in the “Other,” so that together we might integrate all our many and diverse experiences of life on our shared planet into a meaningful and coherent, heterogeneous whole.